Ibragim Chuzhigaev: Konfrontacja Sztuk Walki

 Four months later, Chuzhigaev faced Tomasz Narkun for the KSW Light Heavyweight championship.
 Chuzhigaev won the fight via Unanimous Decision, and thus claiming the Light Heavyweight title, and earning himself a Fight of the Night bonus.

 His first title defense came eleven months later, against Croatia's Ivan Erslan.
 Chuzhigaev successfully defended his title via Unanimous Decision, and earned himself his second Fight of the Night bonus.

 His next title defense came six months later, against Ukraine's Bohdan Gnidko.
 Chuzhigaev successfully defended his title via a second-round submission.
 This performance earned him a Submission of the Night bonus.

 In December, 2023, Chuzhigaev vacated his title, after announcing his departure from the promotion.

 Professional Fighters League

 Chuzhigaev was scheduled to face Sweden's Karl Albrektsson in his PFL debut on June 21, 2024.
 This fight, however, would never happen as Chuzhigaev dropped out due to failing to obtain a visa.
 Chuzhigaev would never end up fighting in the promotion.

 Return to AMC Fight Nights

 On August 23, 2024, Chuzhigaev returned to AMC Fight Nights in a bout against Iran's Hosein Helali.
 Chuzhigaev won the fight via a first-round submission.

 Return to Konfrontacja Sztuk Walki

 Chuzhigaev was scheduled to make his KSW return on April 26, 2025 against Rafał Haratyk for the KSW Light Heavyweight championship.
 This fight was cancelled due to Haratyk suffering an eye injury.

 His return bout came on July 19, 2025 against Marcin Wójcik.
 Chuzhigaev lost the fight via a second-round TKO, and thus ending a 10-fight win streak.

+His next fight came on January 17, 2026, against Maciej Różański.
+Różański was stepping in on short notice, after Chuzhigaev's original opponent, Sergiusz Zając withdrew due to injury.
+The bout ended in a No Contest (NC) after Chuzhigaev unintentionally eye poked Różański, which rendered him unable to continue.

+His next fight came on July 18, 2026, in a rematch against Maciej Różański.
+Chuzhigaev lost the fight via a second-round TKO.